zalando-incubator/kubernetes-log-watcher/README.rst

 Scalyr custom parser
 ....................

-In some cases you might need to assign a **custom** Scalyr parser for specific container.
+The default parser for container logs is ``json`` parser.
+In some cases however you might need to assign a `custom Scalyr parser <https://www.scalyr.com/help/config>`_ for specific container.
 This can be achieved via Pod annotations.
 The following example shows an annotation value that instructs kubernetes-log-watcher to set custom parser ``json-java-parser`` for container ``app-1``.

 .. code-block:: yaml